Is it your dream to be famous on YouTube?

 Considering that a person might watch a video more than once or show it to their friends and family, YouTube counts multiple views from the same account or device but with a limit.

-As per experts, the system counts only 4 to 5 repeat views from the same account or device in a 24-hour span.
+Experts say the system counts only 4 to 5 repeat views from the same account or device in a 24-hour span.
 After 24 hours, views are counted again.
 Also, there must be a time gap of at least 30 minutes between two consecutive watches, or else the view cancels.

 The user quit the video before 30 seconds.
 A user must watch a video for at least 30 seconds to get a legit view.